moby/moby/docs/man/docker.1.md

   Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b

 **--block-registry**=[]
   **EXPERIMENTAL** Prevent Docker daemon from contacting specified registries.
-Special keyword "public" represents public Docker registry.
+There are two special keywords recognized.
+The first is "public" and represents public Docker registry.
+The second is "all" which causes all registries but those added with **--add-registry** flag to be blocked.

 **-d**=*true*|*false*
   Enable daemon mode.
 Default is false.